edrmonteiro/dio-angular/7-weather-api/api-weather/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## API Key

-## in order to run the project, fill apiKey at environment.ts file with your key from https://openweathermap.org
+in order to run the project, fill apiKey at environment.ts file with your key from https://openweathermap.org

 ## Further help